Microsoft-Web/HOL-MVC4Fundamentals/README.md

 ### Introduction ###

-Hands-On Labs are sets of step-by-step guides that are designed to help you learn ASP.NET MVC 4.
-Each Lab provides instructions to guide you through the process of developing a complete application.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

 This Hands-On Lab is based on MVC (Model View Controller) Music Store, a tutorial application that introduces and explains step-by-step how to use ASP.NET MVC and Visual Studio.
 Throughout the lab you will learn the simplicity, yet power of using these technologies together.
 You will start with a simple application and will build it until you have a fully functional MVC Web Application.